Emma McCune: Riek Machar

 McCune met Riek Machar, a senior commander in the Sudan People’s Liberation Army, in 1989 through her role as an aid worker in Sudan.
 They were instantly attracted to one another despite Machar already having a Sudanese wife, Angela, who was living in England with the couple’s three children at the time.

 In June 1991, McCune wed Machar in Nasir, Sudan.
 The wedding happened amid quarreling between Machar, SPLA chairman John Garang and other SPLA leaders.
 Garang accused Emma of being a British spy and of using her influence over her husband to orchestrate a coup against him.
 McCune dismissed Garang’s accusations as ridiculous in an interview with The Sunday Times journalist Richard Ellis.
 To preserve its neutrality, Street Kids International informed McCune they could not continue working with her given the marriage.

 After taking up with Machar, including using a UN-supplied typewriter to produce manifestos, she was fired by Street Kids International.
 She lived with Machar as war intensified and he split his faction away from the larger movement.
 At one point they fled a machine-gun attack.
 In 1993, after becoming pregnant, she moved to Nairobi; she and her unborn child died in a car crash in Nairobi, Kenya.

 Publications

 Emma's mother, Maggie McCune, published her story in Till the Sun Grows Cold.

 Journalist Deborah Scroggins wrote an unauthorised biography of her, Emma's War.
 "In my heart, I'm Sudanese," she once said, according to Scroggins.
 Scroggins' depiction of the young British aid worker is complicated and often critical.
-McCune is depicted as a woman willing to bravely confront military warlords for help allowing Sudanese children to be schooled in their villages but later, after marrying that same warlord, is able to deny to herself the corruption and horrific violence resulting from her husband's civil war struggle.
+McCune is depicted as a woman willing to bravely confront military warlords to allow Sudanese children to be schooled in their villages but later, after marrying that same warlord, is able to deny to herself the corruption and horrific violence resulting from her husband's civil war struggle.

 The book had been optioned for a film to be directed by Tony Scott, but the family objected to a film based on the book, delaying its production.
 The film was still in development at the time of Scott's death in 2012; its fate remains unclear.